eclipse-archived/smarthome/docs/documentation/concepts/units-of-measurement.md

 #### Defining ChannelTypes

-In order to match `NumberItems` and channels and define a default state description with unit placeholder the channel also has to provide an item type which includes the dimension information:
+In order to match `NumberItems` and Channels and define a default state description with unit placeholder the Channel also has to provide an Item type which includes the dimension information:

     <channel-type id="temperature">